About the DA

 • Created the Vehicular Crimes Unit to successfully bring Albany County from the abysmal rating of 61st in the state to currently 11th for DWI convictions;

 • Assigned a Felony level prosecutor to oversee all Animal Abuse and Animal Hoarding cases and launched the Animal Cruelty Taskforce;

 • Shut down drug houses through our Safe Homes, Safe Streets Program to improve the quality of life in

 • Removed hundreds of guns, and the criminals willing to use them, from our streets with Operation Speeding Bullet;

-• Destroyed illicit drug pipelines, including prescription medication and illegal steroids, flowing into our communities by
+• Destroyed illicit drug pipelines, including prescription medication and illegal steroids, flowing into our communities by targeting distribution networks;

 • Created a Public Integrity Unit to hold government and law enforcement officials accountable;

 • Created a Financial Crimes Unit and obtained millions of dollars in restitution for crime victims, government, and businesses, including the successful Crimes Against Revenue Program;

 • Confiscated ill-gotten gains from criminals and used them to purchase equipment for local police departments and neighborhood associations through our Making Crime Pay Program; and